elbosso/jpa-sQLshell-tests/README.md

 This project already contains some tests for some of the models I tested the plugin with.
 Over time, more and more tests will be added here.

-So i sat down and tried my hand at it - with the results every one can see in this project.
-The generated Entities are below packega
+So i sat down and tried my hand at it - with the results everyone can see in this project.
-`de.elbosso.generated.sqlshell` - bikestores contains the result I got from a MS SQL example database:
+The generated Entities are below package `de.elbosso.generated.sqlshell` - bikestores contains the result I got from a MS SQL example database:

 ![Alt text](./src/main/java/de/elbosso/generated/sqlshell/bikestores/model.svg)